mprpic/git-spell-check/README.markdown

 Git Spell Check
 ===============

-This script is a Git pre-commit hook that spell checks changes in files which you are about to commit.
+In this repository you can find scripts for Git pre-commit and commit-message hooks that spell checks changes in files and commit message which you are about to commit.

 Instructions
 ------------

-To use this script, clone the following repo:
+To use this script, clone the following repository:

     ~]$ git clone git://github.com/mprpic/git-spell-check.git

-Place this script into the **.git/hooks/** directory in your repository.
-It must be called **pre-commit** and be executable.
+Place this scripts into the **.git/hooks/** directory in your repository.
+They must be called **pre-commit** and **commit-msg** and be executable.
 A Git hook only works in a single repository.
 You need to copy this hook into every repository you wish to use it in manually.
 Optionally, you can set up a symlink in the **.git/hooks/** directory pointing to the script.
-That way, each time the script is updated in the GitHub repo, you won't have to replace it in the **.git/hooks/** directory.
+That way, each time the script is updated in the GitHub repository, you won't have to replace it in the **.git/hooks/** directory.
 To create a symlink in your repository, execute:

     book]$ ln -s ~/git-spell-check/pre-commit .git/hooks/pre-commit